Woman with disability working as a graphic designer

-At Top Shelf Design, we don’t just create beautiful, functional designs—we champion human-centered experiences that are inclusive, ethical, and meaningful.
+At Top Shelf Design, an award-winning design agency, we don’t just create beautiful, functional designs—we champion human-centered experiences that are inclusive, ethical, and meaningful.

-From award-winning print materials to intuitive digital platforms, our work with nonprofits, associations, and public organizations reflects a commitment to clear communication, strategic clarity, and depth of impact (see our blog).
+From award-winning print materials to intuitive digital platforms, our work with nonprofits, associations, and public organizations reflects a commitment to clear communication, strategic clarity, and depth of impact.

 Accessibility is more than a checkbox or a legal requirement—it’s a design imperative.
 It’s about expanding your message’s reach, reflecting empathy, and honoring the diverse abilities of your audience.
 For one of our lead designers, Andrew, accessibility is also personal.
 Growing up with a mother living with multiple sclerosis, Andrew witnessed firsthand how design—good and bad—can either empower or exclude.